Bumblebee (Transformers): Other media

-Transformers Animated
+Transformers: Animated

-Bumblebee appears in the Transformers Animated series in 2008 as a yellow hot hatch undercover police car (scanned from a vehicle driven by Detroit Police Captain Fanzone).
+Bumblebee appears in the Transformers: Animated series in 2008 as a yellow hot hatch undercover police car, found to be spot on to a 2008 Honda Fit (scanned from a vehicle driven by Detroit Police Captain Fanzone).
 The character of Bumblebee in Animated is described as a hot-headed racing young Autobot who likes video games, making him more akin to Armada Hot Shot than the original Bumblebee.
 He does however retain the traditional warm-heartedness and human-friendly attitude of the original due to his friendship with Sari Sumdac and Bulkhead.
 Although considered childish and self-centered by many of his fellow Autobots, Bumblebee shows a loyal and caring side for his friends, and can be considered protective of Sari Sumdac, to the extent of blocking shots, blasts, and missiles from harming her.
 This was first shown in "Transform and Roll Out!
 Part 3" when he deflected a shot from Starscream that was aimed at Sari.
 The blast rendered him unconscious until Sari healed him with her Key.
 He is the kid-friendly character of the show.

 Bumblebee has a retractable face plate he uses when he goes into combat and a retractable weapon (called "energy stingers") in both hands.
 He can use the wheels on his feet in robot mode as motorized roller blades.